 As the name hints at, this event happens the 1st Saturday of each and every month.
 It’s rather easy to schedule, but if you need help, check out Our Schedule :P.

-First Saturdays are for current students (of any Style or Program we offer) only.
+First Saturdays are for current students (of any Style or Program we offer) only (although that may one day change).

 It’s a relatively recent creation (we started it in the beginning of 2017).
 Some students have been hesitant to join us, but once they do, they have been sure to be hooked!
 Read on to find out why.